woa-vayu/POCOX3Pro-Guides/InstallWindows-en/ReinstallWindows.md

 adb shell msc
 ```

-POCO X3 Pro should now be in USB Mass Storage Mode.
+Your POCO X3 Pro should now be in USB Mass Storage Mode.

 ## Installing Windows

-- Make sure you are in Mass Storage Mode, that your POCO X3 Pro is plugged into your PC
+- Make sure you are in Mass Storage Mode and your POCO X3 Pro is plugged into your PC.
 - Mount the partitions you have created using diskpart and assign them some letters:

 ```batch